---force-with-lease.
-After working years with git, I feel relatively comfortable with it today.
-I manage to squash commits, change the last commit or rebase things on the command line with confidence.
+After working with git for years, I feel comfortable with using it.
+I manage to squash commits, change the last commit or rebase things on the command line without getting too nervous.

-When you apply a lot of git magic rewriting the history of your git repository you might approach the point where you have to force push to a remote branch because it refuses to "accept your git magic".
+When you apply a lot of git magic rewriting a repo's git history, you might approach the point where you have to force push to a remote branch because it refuses to accept your git foo.

 # lots of git magic followed by: $ git push origin foo --force # ☝️ will update the remote no matter what